By Matthew Cushen

 A profound shift has happened in our Western, developed, capitalist markets over the last few decades.
 In the 1970s there was a clear and accepted relationship between size/market share/market power/economies of scale and the ability of a company to enjoy outsized returns.
 But now business school boffins are showing an inverse relationship between market leadership and scale and the expectation of being the profit leader in a market.

 We don’t need to see aggregated numbers to appreciate this.
 We have seen countless examples across multiple industries – Kodak, Nokia, Toys R’ Us, Thomas Cook, Woolworths, Carillion and many others – where incumbent market leaders have failed to adapt their businesses and have been destroyed.
 We are going to see many more.
 We currently have coronavirus top of mind and it is creating short term shocks.
-But more importantly it is accelerating other fundamental changes, the kind of changes where many established businesses have failed to adapt, and where smaller, nimble, innovative start-ups and scale ups are giving the incumbent corporates more than a bloody nose.
+Whether Coronavirus or not, like many others, I believe that we will see other fundamental changes accelerating, the kind of changes where many established businesses have failed to adapt and were smaller, nimble, innovative start-ups and scale-ups are giving the incumbent corporates more than a bloody nose.

-So, whilst the fundamentals, risks and volatility of around ‘mainstream’ investments get less attractive, what about the risks of investing at the other end of the spectrum – in start-ups?
+So, if the fundamentals, risks and volatility of around ‘mainstream’ investments get less attractive, what about the risks of investing at the other end of the spectrum – in start-ups?

 Of course, this is inherently risky.
 Investing here often means unproven ideas, immature business models and businesses might even be pre-revenue.
 But these are reasons why they are relatively immune to the kind of economic shocks we are seeing currently.
 They have little revenue to lose.
 Cash flow is not driven by revenue, it’s driven by spend and these are the periods in which resources may actually be cheaper.
 Start-up businesses are well versed in the need and ways to be agile, nimble and able to flex their resourcing and operations.